-We realize this may sound totally crazy, but if you are having trouble choosing amongst your favorite female puppy names, try to just notice which name in the list stands out to you.
+This may sound crazy, but try it!
+If you’re having trouble choosing your favorite female puppy names, try to see which name in the list stands out to you!

-What name on the list just keeps coming back to you again and again?
-Or do you see signs starting to appear all around you that seem to be pointing to a certain name on your list of puppy names for girls?
+Does one name keep coming back to you again and again?
+Or do you see signs starting to appear all around you pointing to a certain name on your list of puppy names for girls?

-This name – the one that seems to keep trying to introduce itself to you – could be your puppy’s new name!
+This name could be your puppy’s new name!
 To test it out, try to call her using the new name and see how she responds.

-Speaking of which, if you have a fun and unique dog naming story, we’d love to hear it – you can use the comments section below to post your story for everyone to enjoy!
+If you have a fun, unique dog naming story, we’d love to hear it!
+Use the comments section below so everyone can enjoy your story!

-Did you know that the name you choose for your fur princess can actually influence her success in training?
+Did you know the name you choose can influence your dog’s success in training?

-So you want to pick a name that will stand out over and above any other distractions and will also be verbally distinct from common training commands and other family members’ names (both human and non-human).
+So you want to pick a name that will stand out over and above any other distractions.
+Plus one that will also be verbally distinct from common training commands and other family members’ names (both human and non-human).

 This will make it much easier for your dog to realize that name you’ve chosen for her out of your list of new unique girl dog names is hers alone and be able to respond accordingly.